The curve cone of almost complex 4-manifolds: Nakai-Moishezon duality for manifolds with abundant negative self-intersection curves

+We first prove that $\overline{\mathcal K_J^t}$ contains the closure of $\mathcal P_J^{[\omega]}$.
 For each extremal ray, we could find boundary hyperplanes $\mathcal C_i$'s such that each $\mathcal C_i$ is determined by a smooth negative curve $C_i$.
 Thanks to Lemma \ref{vertex}, we could achieve this extremal ray by formal $J$-inflations along $C_i$'s, starting from the class $[\omega]$.
-After achieving each extremal ray, we could use summing and scaling to achieve the closure of the connected component of $\mathcal P_J$ containing $[\omega]$ since $\mathcal K_J^t$ is a convex cone.
+After achieving each extremal ray, we could use summing and scaling to achieve the closure of $\mathcal P_J^{[\omega]}$.
+Since any formal $J$-inflations could be infinitesimally approximated by $J$-tamed symplectic inflation processes, the cone generated by the classes of operating formal inflations is the closure of the the one such generated by $J$-tamed inflation.
+This implies $\overline{\mathcal K_J^t}$ contains the closure of $\mathcal P_J^{[\omega]}$.